bugzbit/bugzbit.github.io/_posts/2020-05-19-the-psychological-crisis-is-real.md

 author:
 categories:
   - Health
-image:
+image: /uploads/mental-health.jpg
 featured: false
-keywords: "health disorders depression problems conditions crisis"
+keywords: health disorders depression problems conditions crisis
 ---

 A life obstacle, physical problems, or perception of experience can be one of the many reasons why individuals may experience psychological problems.
 As the world gets faster pace the occurrence of such psychological crisis increases day by day.

 Events or genetic conditions may affect differently on different persons making a more complex subject of study.
 There is no one-size-fits-all solution available.
 With the number of people affected by mental health issues increasing every day, it qualifies as a crisis.

 > According to WHO, around 450 million people suffer from mental illness

 ## The cost to self